Frequently Asked Questions

 A: See the page dedicated to the Honor Code.

-Q: Why are we using two different sites to complete our assignments?
+Q: Why are we using three different sites to complete our assignments?

 A: There is no single website or course management system that does everything well.
-Therefore, we use different sites that each have different strengths.
+Therefore, we use three different sites with their own strengths and practicality.
 The sites are:

 Questions about Desire2Learn